Late Twentieth Century Revivals:

 Then a woman’s voice shrieked, “I can see!
 I can see!”
 She had been totally blind for years.
 The other blind people also saw.
 The place erupted in excited cheers.
 A woman handed her crippled boy through the milling crowd to Reinhard who sensed the power of God on the boy and watched amazed as his crippled legs shook and straightened.
 That boy was healed.
 The meeting went for hours as people screamed, shouted, danced and sang.

 At the end of 1974, Reinhard relocated to Johannesburg and established Christ For All Nations.
-Early in January, when he was ill, he had a vision of Jesus similar to the Joshua’s vision (Joshua 5:13 15).
+Early in January, when he was ill, he had a vision of Jesus similar to Joshua’s vision (Joshua 5:13-15).
 He wrote:

 The crusade in April 1974 with Reinhard’s evangelist friend Pastor Ngidi started in a hall which could seat 800.
 On the first night 100 attended.
 Healings happened every night, and people fell to the floor overwhelmed.
 That was new to Reinhard.